x-JR/vs-ancientdungeons/README.md

   "Debug": 1,
   // if debug is false this is the chance that a dungeon can spawn in a chunk "Chance": 0.0008,
+  // this is the minum distance a dungeon has to be from any other dungeon (in chunks [32 blocks]) "MinDistanceChunks": 10,
   "Dungeons": [
     {
       // base path for this dungeon config, this folder should contain the category folders